• ECTS

 • Gaussian solution

-• Transformation of a Gaussian beam
+• Transforming a Gaussian beam

-• Higher order transverse modes
+• Higher-order transverse modes

 3. Cavities